stevechanvii/EatSafe-v2/README.md

 react-native run-ios
 ```
 If your camera not working, you need to setup RNCamera https://github.com/react-native-community/react-native-camera
-Highly recommend using Cocoapods, because automatic install may have conflicts in setting both camera and text recognition, if you have these kind of problems, follow the instructions below
+Highly recommend using Cocoapods (or manually), because automatic install may have conflicts in setting both camera and text recognition, if you have these kind of problems, follow the instructions unlink automatically install below
-'''
+···
 react-native unlink react-native-camera
-'''
+···

-Then follow 'Mostly automatic install with CocoaPods' in RNCamera
+To use Text recognition, you also need to setup Firebase, follow the instructions in https://firebase.google.com/docs/android/setup

 ## Running the tests

 Explain how to run the automated tests for this system